If you are considering orthodontic treatment then you may have heard about Invisalign clear aligners. But what is Invisalign and how does it work?

 The technology used to plan and monitor treatment enables Invisalign doctors to closely monitor your progress and even make adjustments mid-treatment if your teeth are not moving as planned.
 The Invisalign system also has an app that lets you keep track of your aligners and see how your smile is changing.

 The Invisalign system is available via a large network of dentists and orthodontists throughout the UK.
 So, wherever you live, you should be able to find a provider nearby.
+However, keep in mind that individual quotes for Invisalign will vary — you can call 866-383-0748 to find an Invisalign dentist near you who can give you a detailed price quote.

 If you are interested in knowing a little more about how these aligners compare to traditional braces, you can check out our article here.